ClawedCode/void-server/docs/CHAT.md

 1. Check Neo4j is running: `neo4j status` or check Docker
 2. Verify credentials in `.env` match your Neo4j setup
-3. Default password is `clawedcode` - update if you changed it
+3. Default password is `voidserver` - update if you changed it

 ### LM Studio not responding